Casimir effect in DFR space-time: Introduction

-To recover Lorentz symmetry in non-commutative theory, the constant non-commutative parameter $\theta^{\mu\nu}$ has been promoted to a variable, an extra coordinate of the space-time \cite{dop}.
-Underlying space-time is called DFR space-time \cite{dop} and associated symmetry algebra is DFR algebra.
-The coordinates of the phase space corresponding to this DFR field theory are x,p and $\theta$.
-To get complete Fourier decomposition of field and to maintain Lorentz invariance of it, canonical conjugate momentum corresponding to non-commutative coordinate $\theta^{\mu\nu}$ has been introduced \cite{amo1,amo2,amo3,amo5} and this is known as DFRA field theory in DFR space-time.
+To recover Lorentz symmetry in non-commutative theory, a transformation rule has been assigned to the non-commutative parameter $\theta^{\mu\nu}$ under Lorentz transformation\cite{dop} and further the components of the non-commutative parameter $\theta_{\mu\nu}$ have been elevated to coordinates of the space-time, thereby increasing the dimension of the underlying space-time\cite{carlson}.
+This space-time is called DFR space-time \cite{dop} and associated symmetry algebra is known as DFR algebra.
+The coordinates of the phase space corresponding to DFR space-time are $x_{i}$, $p_{i}$, $\theta_{i}$ and $k_{i}$.
+To get complete Fourier decomposition of field and to maintain Lorentz invariance in DFR space-time, canonical conjugate momentum corresponding to non-commutative coordinate $\theta^{\mu\nu}$ have been introduced \cite{amo1,amo2,amo3,amo5}.
 The associated symmetry algebra is called DFRA algebra.